open-ideas/IDEAS/README.md

    February 16th 2018: A [paper describing IDEAS v1.0](http://www.tandfonline.com/doi/full/10.1080/19401493.2018.1428361) has been published on line.
 + September 2nd, 2015: IDEAS v0.3 has been released.

-## Contributions and community
-We love to hear what you are using IDEAS for.
-Feel free to open an issue to provide feedback or contact us through mail.
-If you like our library, you can support us by adding a star at the top right of our Github page.

-## Getting started
-The following packages contain examples that can help to get started with IDEAS:
- - IDEAS.Buildings.Components.Examples (Simple examples of individual features)
- - IDEAS.Buildings.Examples (Simple examples)
- - IDEAS.Examples.TwinHouses (The Holzkirchen twin house validation experiment)
- - IDEAS.Examples.PPD12 (A model of a terraced house, including heating and ventilation.)
- - IDEAS.Examples.IBPSA (Models for BOPTEST.)
- - IDEAS.Examples.Tutorial (A tutorial.)
-See the documentation sections of the respective models for more details.

-## Tool support
-Our goal is to provide support for Dymola and OpenModelica.
-Consequently, any tool that supports the full Modelica specification should be able to run our models.
-Feel free to file a bug report in case we do not adhere to the Modelica specification.

 ## Release notes
 [This is a link to detailed release notes.](https://github.com/open-ideas/IDEAS/blob/master/ReleaseNotes.md)

-## Unit tests
-The library is unit tested using BuildingsPy.
-Automated unit tests are run on GitHub Actions with a self-hosted runner at KU Leuven.

-## License
-IDEAS is licensed by [KU Leuven](http://www.kuleuven.be) and [3E](http://www.3e.eu) under a [BSD 3 license](https://htmlpreview.github.io/?https://github.com/open-ideas/IDEAS/blob/master/IDEAS/legal.html).

 <!-- ### Development and contribution